SENTRON fuse systems

-Overcurrents in electrical systems occur as a result of overload or due to short-circuits, and can cause serious accidents, fires and financial losses.
-Corresponding protection equipment has therefore been mandatory since electricity was first used in power engineering.
-As a pioneer of fuse systems, we offer you the complete range of devices for protecting cables and electrical devices and systems in case of overload and short-circuit.
+Overcurrents in electrical systems occur as a result of overload or due to short-circuits.
+This causes serious accidents, fires and financial losses.
+Relevant protection equipment has therefore been mandatory since electricity was first used in power engineering.
+We offer the complete range of SENTRON fuse systems in case of overload and short-circuit.

-Safe disconnectionOverload currents can occur in a fault-free electrical circuit if the permissible current loading is exceeded due to an operation or the simultaneous operation of several consumers.
+Short-circuit and overload protection in power engineeringOverload currents can occur if the permissible current loading is exceeded.
 Short-circuits on the other hand are conductive connections occurring as the result of a fault, for example between phase and neutral conductor.
 Short-circuits in electrical systems generally occur suddenly and involve extremely high power which is explosively discharged.
-In case of overload currents and short-circuits cables can heat up as a result and set fire to installations or entire buildings.
-International standards and building regulations therefore stipulate suitable measures for protection of electrical equipment against overload and short-circuit – with good reason.
+Cables can heat up as a result and set fire to installations and buildings.
+International standards and installation regulations rightly prescribe relevant measures to protect electrical equipment against overload and short circuits.

 One of the most common application areas for fuse systems is protecting cables and lines against overheating.
 Utilization category gG has been standardized for this.
 Fuses with utilization category gG are matched in their time/current characteristics to the maximum permissible load of insulated cables. gG fuses also protect electrical systems and devices and can be employed for backup protection of components such as residual current circuit-breakers, miniature circuit-breakers and molded case circuit breakers.